MusicDev33/okazaki/README.md

 require('dotenv-defaults/config');
 ```

 And yes, Okazaki will try to import and use packages the correct way when it can.
+If NPM doesn't have type definitions for the package, it will be default imported,
+else the package will be a named import.
+You might have to fix up some of imports, most likely by either importing `@types` packages or by changing import names.